 In addition, the CPZs will help to protect the health of residents by improving air quality.
 Research published by Public Health England this week shows that between 28,000 to 36,000 deaths a year in the UK may be caused by long-term exposure to air pollution.
 The report describes air pollution as the biggest environmental threat to health in the UK and says there is strong evidence that air pollution causes the development of heart disease, stroke, lung cancer, and exacerbates asthma.
 Our CPZs will help to improve air quality and residents’ heath by reducing the amount of time drivers spend driving around in search of available parking spaces, reducing the amount of pollution that vehicles give out into the air.
 The CPZs could also encourage more sustainable types of travel such as public transport, cycling and walking.

-Residents that live within the four new CPZ zones can view full details of the scheme by visiting this web page and clicking onto the New and Proposed Traffic Parking Schemes tab This includes information on permits costs, how to apply for permits and the support that is available for residents who don’t have access to the internet or who may need additional help.
+Residents that live within the four new CPZ zones can view full details of the scheme on the New and Proposed Traffic Parking Schemes webpage.
+This includes information on permits costs, how to apply for permits and the support that is available for residents who don’t have access to the internet or who may need additional help.

 The web page also provides information on when works will start in each area and provides answers to frequently asked CPZ questions.